jeremybradbury/courier-redigraph/README.md

 GraphQL has so many great uses, it's really hard to limit them to just React.
 That's why you're seeing it used here.

+## Attribution

+Special thanks to [@nowke](https://github.com/nowke/) for writing [an amazing article](https://medium.com/@nowke/building-a-real-time-dashboard-using-react-graphql-subscriptions-and-redis-pubsub-49f5e391a4f9) & [providing some sample code](https://github.com/nowke/realtime-dashboard-demo/), which I gutted & hacked to pieces.

+Still, I used it as a place to start without forking it, so I wanted to give credit where credit is due.
+I found that [@nowke's realitme dashboard project]((https://github.com/nowke/realtime-dashboard-demo/)) follows great practices and has accurate mocking of test subscription data that relates well for most users (CPU & Memory usage).
+The article talks through doing the mocking very well.
+However, you'll find that goodness is entirely missing from the current project.

 ## Getting Started

 **Start Redis server**